 I could write an entire post on each of these, and perhaps I will.
 In the meantime, I’m happy to answer questions, to accept nominations for new members of my list, and to expand in person.

-James MacDonald, the author of The Price of the Stars, once wrote that his first drafts read like Checklists In Space: docking procedures, shiphandling, details basically nobody cares about.
+Debra Doyle and James MacDonald, the authors of The Price of the Stars, once wrote in the preface to The Stars Asunder that his first drafts read like Checklists In Space: docking procedures, shiphandling, details basically nobody cares about.
 Nobody wants to read about that, and certainly nobody wants to play that.
 Turns out: some of us do want that!
 Elite gives me the Checklists In Space I want, and therefore feels like being Becca Metadi, Han Solo, or Pham Nuwen.
 The story isn’t set, but there are enough sandbox pieces that you can put together goals and story.

 This is the game that persuaded me to buy a Rift.
 After I put my kids to bed, I can go fly a starship.
 Last night, I played for just a couple hours.
 Here’s an example of one night’s play.
 I’m in Upsilon Aquarii, a star system of no particular significance.
 But it’s near this other star system that has a damned inconvenient station, Smeaton Orbital.
 People from Upsilon Aquarii will pay a fortune to get to Smeaton Orbital… but only if they trust you won’t get bored and ditch them half way.
 So I’m trying to earn enough rep with the factions here in UA that I can start getting passenger contracts to Smeaton.
 All that’s to afford a fast enough ship to go explore the other side of the galaxy, about 20 million credits.